Hockey Night in Canada: Announcers

 Foster Hewitt, who welcomed Canadians to the radio broadcast each week, demonstrated that his style could also work on television in 1952.
-Hewitt continued to work in television for many years (including the 1972 Summit Series between an NHL all-star team and the Soviet national team), and his style of play-by-play announcing remained the same on television as it was on radio.
+Hewitt continued to work in television for many years (including the 1972 Summit Series between Canada and the Soviet national team), and his style of play-by-play announcing remained the same on television as it was on radio.
 Hewitt was followed by Danny Gallivan, Hewitt's son, Bill Hewitt, Dan Kelly, Bob Cole, Dick Irvin Jr., Jim Robson, and Jim Hughson.
-Previous show hosts included Wes McKnight, Ward Cornell, Jack Dennett, Dan Kelly, Ted Darling, Dave Hodge, Brian McFarlane, Don Cherry, Dick Irvin Jr., and George Stroumboulopoulos.
+Previous show hosts included Wes McKnight, Ward Cornell, Frank Selke Jr., Jack Dennett, Dan Kelly, Ted Darling, Dave Hodge, Brian McFarlane, Don Cherry, Dick Irvin Jr., and George Stroumboulopoulos.

-Ron MacLean is the host during the 2022–23 season.
-Chris Cuthbert, Harnarayan Singh and John Bartlett are the play-by-play announcers, and Craig Simpson, Louie DeBrusk, Garry Galley and Greg Millen are the color commentators.
+Ron MacLean was the host from the 1986–87 to 2013–14 season, and has been the host since the 2016–17 season.
+Chris Cuthbert, John Bartlett, and Harnarayan Singh are the primary play-by-play announcers, and Craig Simpson, Garry Galley, and Louie DeBrusk are the primary colour commentators.
+Kyle Bukauskas, Shawn McKenzie, and Scott Oake serve as the primary reporters/hosts.
+Sportsnet's regional announcers from the Calgary Flames and Vancouver Canucks make occasional appearances when the teams host Hockey Night games.

 On June 5, 2020, Sportsnet announced that it had hired TSN commentator and former Hockey Night in Canada broadcaster Chris Cuthbert.
 Cuthbert joined HNIC in time for the NHL post-COVID return, calling games from Edmonton.
 Dave Randorf's contract was not renewed, and he joined the Tampa Bay Lightning as their play-by-play announcer.
 Hughson announced his retirement after the 2020–21 season, and Cuthbert assumed the lead play-by-play role.